 CanVirex is a spin-off from the Heidelberg University Hospital, founded in 2017 in Basel, Switzerland.
-The company develops novel immunotherapeutics for the treatment of cancer and has recently committed to using its unique technology to develop a vaccination for protection against COVID-19.
+The company develops novel immunotherapeutics for the treatment of cancer and is ready for the clinical translation of its proprietary cutting-edge platform technology with the potential to become a game changer in immuno-oncology.

 Prof. Dr. Dr. Guy Ungerechts, the scientific founder of the company, has dedicated his scientific carreer to explore virus-based cancer therapeutics.
-Dr. Ungerechts and his scientific team at the Heidelberg University Hospital and the German Cancer Research Center provide extensive technology know-how required for safe and successful clinical development.
+Dr. Ungerechts and his scientific team at the Heidelberg University Hospital and the German Cancer Research Center provide extensive technology know-how, which is required for safe and successful clinical development.

 - Speck T, Heidbuechel JPW, Veinalde R, Jaeger D, von Kalle C, Ball CR, Ungerechts G, Engeland CE.
 Targeted BiTE expression by an oncolytic vector augments therapeutic efficacy against solid tumors.
 Clinical Cancer Research, 2018.